justinhlee01/Pose-Match/README.md

 Match your moves.
 Master your motion.

 PoseMatch is a real-time motion comparison tool that helps you improve your physical movements by comparing a user’s live webcam feed with a reference video.
-It uses pose detection, cosine similarity, and dynamic time warping to provide instant feedback like **Perfect**, **Good**, or **More Practice**.
+It uses pose detection, cosine similarity, and dynamic time warping to provide instant feedback.

 ---